relizaio/reliza-cli/README.md

 ## 5. Use Case: Request What Releases Must Be Deployed On This Instance From Reliza Hub

-This use case is when instance queries Reliza Hub to receive infromation about what release versions and specific artifacts it needs to deploy.
+This use case is when your instance queries Reliza Hub to receive information about what release versions and specific artifacts it needs to deploy.
 This would usually be used by either simple deployment scripts or full-scale CD systems.
 A sample use is presented in our [playground project script](https://github.com/relizaio/reliza-hub-playground/blob/master/sample-instance-agent-scripts/request_instance_target.sh).

 Sample command: